Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Reducing Compliance Overhead and Time-to-Market

-By leaning on a compliant provider, you can launch faster and focus on what differentiates your product, not navigating regulatory paperwork.
+By leaning on a compliant provider, you can launch faster and focus on what differentiates your product rather than navigating regulatory paperwork.

 The right approach depends on how fast you need to ship and how much compliance risk you can realistically absorb.